Tips

 This is one of the most frequently asked questions we receive.
 And there is no single answer; it depends on the case!

-GPT-3.5 is faster and cheaper but can hallucinate more and sometimes takes some liberties with following the prompt.
+GPT-3.5 is cheaper but can hallucinate more and sometimes takes some liberties with following the prompt.
 The quality of the output is generally good.

 So, in a nutshell: